This article answers important questions about vehicle accident cases involving the United States Postal Service (USPS).

 But in order for either scenario to come about, you will have to have hard evidence that will compel the government attorney (or attorneys) assigned to your claim that it would be in their best interests to settle out of court.
 In order to convince the government that it would stand to lose more money in a trial, you have to have the hard proof that only an experienced attorney can help you provide.

-When the Truck is Owned by a Private Contractor
+What if the Mail Truck is Owned by a Private Contractor?

 Basically, what this boils down to is the fact that if the driver responsible for your accident works for a government contractor, your case against that driver and his employer will more than likely work as would a typical personal injury lawsuit and be subject to limitations, or caps, to the amount of compensation you can receive.
 You will have to prove the negligence of the parties responsible for your accident, and you will have to defeat formidable opposition in the form of an insurance provider or a self-insured trucking company.
 There could potentially be hundreds of thousands of dollars at stake in your case, and as a result, your opponent will work incredibly hard to defeat you.
 Your only real chance of winning is by getting the help of an experienced attorney who knows how to handle mail truck cases.